Damian Collins: Digital regulation

 In November 2018, for the first time since 1933, when the Joint Committee on Indian Constitutional Reform included parliamentarians from India, Collins invited parliamentarians from around the world to the House of Commons in London to form an ‘International Grand Committee’ to discuss disinformation and data privacy.
-The attending MPs from Argentina, Belgium, Brazil, Canada, France, Ireland, Latvia and Singapore, and their UK hosts, invited Mark Zuckerberg to testify.
-Zuckerberg declined to attend, either in person or by video call, and so was represented by Lord Richard Allan, Vice President of Policy Solutions at Facebook.

-The International Grand Committee reconvened in Ottawa in May 2019, under the chairmanship of Bob Zimmer MP, Chair of the House of Commons of Canada Standing Committee on Access to Information, Privacy and Ethics; in Dublin in November 2019, under the chairmanship of Hildegarde Naughton TD, Chair of the Dáil Éireann Joint Committee on Communications, Climate Action and Environment; and virtually in December 2020, under the chairmanship of Congressman David Cicilline, Chair of the US House of Representatives Judiciary Subcommittee on Antitrust, Commercial and Administrative Law.
+The International Grand Committee reconvened in Ottawa in May 2019, under the chairmanship of Bob Zimmer, Chair of the House of Commons of Canada Standing Committee on Access to Information, Privacy and Ethics; in Dublin in November 2019, under the chairmanship of Hildegarde Naughton TD, Chair of the Dáil Éireann Joint Committee on Communications, Climate Action and Environment; and virtually in December 2020, under the chairmanship of Congressman David Cicilline, Chair of the US House of Representatives Judiciary Subcommittee on Antitrust, Commercial and Administrative Law.

 Collins called for anti-vaccine conspiracy theories to be defined as a category of harmful content in the UK Online Safety Bill, that social media platforms would have a responsibility to protect their users from viewing and sharing.
 In March 2020 Collins co-founded a fact-checking service called Infotagion to counter COVID-related disinformation, and in September 2020 joined the Real Facebook Oversight Board.

 Collins supports reforms to UK electoral law to ensure that analogue campaign transparency laws apply online; that online political donations are transparent and traceable; and that deepfake films released maliciously during election campaigns should be classified as harmful content that social media platforms are required to remove and prevent further distribution.
 Collins has said that he believes social media platforms facilitated the storming of Capitol Hill on 6 January 2021.

 Collins was critical of Facebook's decision to withdraw news services in February 2021 following a dispute with the Australian Government.
 Collins supports competition regulation to curb social media's market power.

 World War One remembrance

 Collins chaired charity Step Short, which was set up to renovate the Road of Remembrance in Folkestone, through which millions of men marched to boats taking them across the Channel to fight in France and Belgium during the First World War.
-To mark the Centenary of the First World War, the charity raised funds for a new memorial arch.
+To mark its centenary, the charity raised funds for a new memorial arch.
 The Step Short Memorial Arch was unveiled by Prince Harry in 2014.
 Ownership of the Arch has since passed to Folkestone and Hythe District Council.

+Post-political career

+In late 2024, Collins became a non-executive director of the London-based private intelligence firm Orbis Business Intelligence co-founded by Christopher Steele.
+Collins is also the Festival Director for business improvement district Fleet Street Quarter and a Senior Fellow at McGill University.